 If you suffer from bad hay fever, sleeping with a few extra pillows could help alleviate your symptoms.
 Propping yourself up promotes sinus drainage, which means you’re less likely to feel ‘bunged-up’ by your symptoms.

 To prop yourself up at night, you could consider sleeping with a memory foam pillow.
-These stability pillows prevent you falling flat on your back (as can be the case when sleeping on softer pillows).
+These stability pillows prevent you from falling flat on your back (as can be the case when sleeping on softer pillows).

 Memory foam pillows also keep your neck in alignment with your spine and open your airways.
 As a result, you’re less likely to experience breathing obstructions.